SCODEMeetup/linden/CONTRIBUTING.md

 # Contributing to Linden

-We :heart: that you want to contribute to our project!
+We love :heart: that you want to contribute :keyboard: to our project!
 Please take the time to review this guide and understand how we work.
 Remember, all interactions in this repository should adhere to the [code of conduct](code-of-conduct.md).
+Check out this video to learn more:

 :tv: [Video: Understanding the GitHub Flow](https://www.youtube.com/watch?v=PBI2Rz-ZOxU)